MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/inventory-buffers-inventory-levels.md

 1. Go to **Retail and Commerce** \> **Retail and Commerce IT** \> **Distribution schedule**.
 1. Run the **1040 (Product)** distribution schedule.

-## Utilize inventory buffers and inventory levels in e-Commerce scenario
+## Use inventory buffers and inventory levels in e-Commerce scenario

-Commerce site builder ues the inventory buffers and inventory levels capabilities in Commerce headquarters to determine inventory availability messaging on e-Commerce sites.
+Commerce site builder uses the inventory buffer and inventory level capabilities in Commerce headquarters to determine inventory availability messaging on e-Commerce sites.
 For more information, see [Apply inventory settings](inventory-settings.md).

 Alternatively, if you integrate with a third party e-Commerce solution you can use the **GetEstimatedAvailability** and **GetEstimatedProductWarehouseAvailability** APIs to display inventory availability for a product in your e-Commerce scenario.
 For more information about these APIs, see [Calculate inventory availability for retail channels](calculated-inventory-retail-channels.md).

 With the introduction of inventory buffers and inventory levels, these APIs will now return inventory level codes and label messages that are determined based on **total available** and **available physical** values.
 They can be further configured to determine if the inventory quantity is returned with the message and if the available quantity is reduced by the inventory buffer value.

-To configure the desired API response, follow these steps.
+To configure the desired product availability API response, follow these steps.

 1. Go to **Retail and commerce** \> **Headquarters setup** \> **Parameters** \> **Commerce parameters**.
 1. In the **Store inventory** section, select **Inventory** tab, and then select one of the options from the **Product availability APIs for e-Commerce** parameter drop down menu.